Yul310/Trip_Planner/README.md

 ## Future goals:
+- [ ] Showing all the routes and destinations on the map
 - [ ] Showing famous places on the map by using API
 - [ ] Email and print PDF functions